kda100/body-weight-tracker/README.md

 # Body Weight Tracker

-Code in Flutter to using for a simple Body Weight Tracker using Firebase as the backend.
-This can be modified to store data locally instead or using another remote database.
+Code in Flutter for a simple Body Weight Tracker using Firebase as the backend.
+This code can be modified to store data locally instead or to be used another remote database.